alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 Input + World -> Output + World'
 ```

-Passing `World` around in ordinary C# would be absurd.
-The model is still useful because it explains why effects compose differently.
+No one literally passes `World` around.
+The model is still useful because it distinguishes explicit dataflow from hidden interaction with the environment.
 A database row, the current time, current culture, a feature flag, a file, a cache entry, or an API response can all become ordinary values.
 Obtaining those values is itself situated.

 Once the world has been observed, a calculation can be pure: